kukaran/cse15l-lab-reports/CSE15L_LabReport1.md

 `[user@sahara ~]$`

-Working Directory: `home`
+Working Directory (Absolute path): The working directory is the `/home` directory.
+(Only one directory posseses this name)

-Explanation: When inputted with no arguments, the `cd` command does nothing, this is because the `cd` command is used to change the directory you are working in, (`cd` stands for "change directory").
-However, when you have no arguments, then you have no directory to change to, therefore nothing happens.
+Explanation: When inputted with no arguments, the `cd` command does nothing, UNLESS you are not in the `/home` directory.
+If your working directory is not the `/home` directory then using the `cd` command will change your working directory to the `/home` directory.

 Error?: Not an Error.